home - Electricity

 • perfectly tolerates washing and does not lose its original decorative appearance;

-• shows resistance to temperature shocks.
+• shows resistance to temperature fluctuations.

 For your information!
 You can combine the original plaster with wood trim or wallpaper.
 In this case, you should choose a suitable furniture set.